HoloArchivists/tslazer/README.md

 ### Tslazer
 This is a program to download Twitter Spaces from the command line.

-As of now, this tool cannot download ongoing spaces.
+As of now, this tool cannot download ongoing spaces (Well it can, but the final product will be partial).
 It works best for ended spaces that you have the master URL for.
 #### Usage

 |  Supported URL Sources | Example|